-This also reduces unnecessary chatter we mentioned above.
+This also reduces the unnecessary chatter we mentioned above.

-Do you see how order comes together now?
+Do you see how the order comes together now?

 All incidents coming into your system, and their associated details, will be viewable and manageable by all personnel, simultaneously.

-Segmenting screens allows personnel to focus on their own incidents or issues while creating a streamlined flow of information.
+Segmenting screens allow personnel to focus on their incidents or issues while creating a streamlined flow of information.